 If the server accepts the identity as is, it answers to this message with the same blob that should be stored by the client.
 If not, it will generate a new blob and sends it back to the client.
-In both cases, the client just has to store the received blob.
+In both cases, the client just has to store the received blob dashboard The dashboard that should be displayed right now.
+It is an object containing the same attributes as we would have got when requesting this particular dashboard with the REST API.
+See Dashboards.